mshsmlv/trello-helper/README.md

 ## Setting
 1. Get from https://trello.com/app-key/ `token` and `key` and put them to `config.py`.
 2. Set `board_url` in `config.py`.
 Describe your routine tasks in `config.py`.
-3. Change path to script in `trello-helper.service`
+3. Change path to script in `trello-helper.service`.

 ## Build and run